jim-easterbrook/pywws/doc_src/api/pywws.Plot.rst

 ^^^^^^^

 Sets the lower and upper limits of the right hand Y axis.
 Default is for the right hand Y axis to be the same as the left, but setting a different range is useful in dual axis plotting.

+ytics
+^^^^^

+Controls the "tic" marks on the left hand Y axis.
+The value can be anything that's understood by gnuplot.
+For example, to set the tic spacing to 45 use ``<ytics>45</ytics>``.
+More complex things are also possible, e.g. to label a wind direction graph with compass points, use ``<y2tics>('N' 0, 'E' 90, 'S' 180, 'W' 270, 'N' 360)</y2tics>``.

+y2tics
+^^^^^^

+Controls the "tic" marks on the right hand axis.
+The format is the same as that for ytics.
+Default behaviour is to copy the left hand tic marks, but without labels.

 ylabel
 ^^^^^^